Objectives of Providing Depreciation

-If the rent had been paid, it would have been charged as an expense for determination of the ture profits, made by the business during a particular period.
-The amount paid for the purchase of building should, therefore, be charged over a period of time for which the asset would be serviceable.
+Therefore, the amount paid for the purchase of the building should be charged over the period for which the asset would be serviceable.

-The business uses assets for earning revenue.
-On account of constant use or lapse of time and similar other causes, a stage may come when the assets will need replacement.
-By providing depreciation a part of the profits of the business is kept in the business which can be used for the purchase of new assets as the old assets became useless.
+The business uses assets to earn revenue.
+On account of constant use or lapse of time and similar other causes, a stage may come when the assets need to be replaced.
+Providing depreciation retains a part of the business profits, which can purchase new assets.

 4. Correct Cost of Production